 In command of life itself and of his or her own life (as I say) - are the ones who have consciously given up being just Poets in order to find a new creative category that can be denominated THE CYBERNETICISTS or artists who work with the materials that the world has always offered them but who, TODAY transform them into signs of a rediscovered and independent language.

 A car accident brought Ken Cox’s life to an abrupt end in November 1968, four months after his solo show at the Lisson Gallery.
 Ken Cox: Poetry Machines was the first time the artist’s works had been shown in London since that year.
 The exhibition sought to re-assert Cox as a significant figure in the history of concrete poetry (and its most prominent sculptor).
 It tracked a lineage of his work from the verbal games associated with GLOUP (Glo’ster Gro’up of Concrete and Kinetic Poets) to the intermedia art he began to experiment with by 1968, seen in the Elemental Balloons that were exhibited at the Lisson.

-Exhibited alongside Cox’s kinetic sculptures was rare documentation and ephemera from the previously unseen Ken Cox Archive, including photographs of the artist’s installation of The Three Graces in Brighton, proposals for that work, photographs of the concrete poetry exhibition Arlington Une, and works by Dom Sylvester Houedard in memorial to his friend and collaborator, Ken Cox.
+Exhibited alongside Cox’s kinetic sculptures was rare documentation and ephemera from the previously unseen Ken Cox Archive, including photographs of the artist’s installation of The Three Graces in Brighton, proposals for that work, photographs of the concrete poetry exhibition Arlington Une, and works by Dom Sylvester Houédard in memorial to his friend and collaborator, Ken Cox.

-Also included in the exhibition were a selection of documents relating to Ken Cox and other associated artists from the Lisson Archive, selected by CHELSEA space and the college’s MA Curating students.
+Also included in the exhibition were a selection of documents relating to Ken Cox and other associated artists from the Lisson Archive, selected by CHELSEA Space and the college’s MA Curating students.